 All of these factors have fed into the current design.
-Units are fewer in number and larger, requiring fewer moves.
+The game is an easy one to explain and learn.
+Units are fewer in number and larger than in many other systems for the period, requiring fewer moves.
 Play goes back and forth between sides more rapidly, so that the game remains more interactive, leaving less uninterrupted "down time" for players.
 Armies break easier and faster, to accommodate the shorter overall length of games.
 The use of the app actually makes play go faster, since there is little time spent looking modifiers up or consulting charts in the rules, or, for that matter, rolling dice.
 This is a benefit because the general tendency of gaming remotely is to slow play down - anything which can be done to speed it up is welcome.
 (Since remote play of this type is, by its nature, moderated by a game master, anything which helps the GM get things resolved faster is a big plus.
-They are already sitting at their computer or using their device!)
+For a remote game, they are already sitting at their computer or using their device!)